-Here's a reminder of the technology I talked about for December 2017 in my TRE Talk Radio Europe 'gadget guru' conversation this afternoon:
+Here's a summary of the technology I talked about in my TRE Talk Radio Europe 'gadget guru' chat this afternoon:

 Chinese manufacturer Meizu has taken a recent design trend to its logical conclusion – or perhaps to its extreme.
 This is a phone with no sockets and no buttons, hence 'Zero'.